abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![A screenshot of activities in Until activity](../media/lab-05/image47.png)

-10. From the top left of the design canvas select **pl_Refresh_People_Sharepoint_Option2** or **Main Canvas** to be navigated out of Until iterator.
+10. From the top left of the design canvas, select **pl_Refresh_People_Sharepoint_Option2** or **Main Canvas** to be navigated out of Until iterator.

     ![](../media/lab-05/image48.png)